AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 ## Design Principles

-- Although there are two Dimensions to describe the GPU (CUDA cores and GPU Memory), in the inference scenarios, we can make the assumption that the number of CUDA cores and GPU Memory are proportional.
+- Although there are two units to describe the GPU (CUDA cores and GPU Memory), in the inference scenarios, we can make the assumption that the number of CUDA cores and GPU Memory are proportional.

-- Leverage Extended Resources to express requesting a share of the devices, but the minimum unit of measure dimension is changed from 1 GPU device to MiB for GPU memory.
+- Leverage Extended Resources to express device sharing requests, by changing the unit from "number of GPUs" to "amount of GPU memory in MiB".
 If the GPU used by the node is a single device 16GiB memory, its corresponding resource is 16276MiB.

-- Since the user's appeal for the shared GPU is for the model development and prediction scenario. in these scenarios, the upper limit of the GPU resource requested by the user does not exceed one GPU, that is, the resource limit of the application is a single GPU.
+- Since the user's appeal for the shared GPU is for the model development and prediction scenario.
+In these scenarios, the upper limit of the GPU resource requested by the user does not exceed one GPU, that is, the resource limit of the application is a single GPU.

-- Not change any Kubernetes bare bone code, just leverage extended resource, scheduler extender and device plugin machasim.
+- Do not change any Kubernetes barebone code, just leverage extended resource, scheduler extender and device plugin mechanism.

 ## Design

 Define two new Extended Resources: the first is gpu-mem, which corresponds to GPU memory; the second is gpu-count, which corresponds to the number of GPU devices.

-Below is the architecture:
+The diagram below describes the architecture:

 ![](arch.jpg)